Finding Trends in Software Research: Conclusions

-Researchers should be free to explore whatever issues they like, without interference from some burdensome supervision body telling them what they can, or cannot research.
+Sometimes we are asked what is the point of work like this? ``Researchers,'' say some, ``should be free to explore whatever issues they like, without interference from some burdensome supervision body telling them what they should, or should not conduct particular kinds of research''.
 While this is a valid point, we would say that this actually endorses the need for the research in this paper.
 We fully accept and strongly endorse the principle that researchers should be able to explore software engineering, however their whims guide them.
 But if the structure of SE venues is inhibiting, then that structure should change.
-This is an important point since, as discussed above, there are some troubling patterns within the SE literature: \bi \item There exists different sets of topics that tend to be accepted to SE conferences or journals; researchers exploring some topics contribute more towards certain venues. \item There exists clusters of SE conferences which lack journal support.
-For researchers from institutions that favor journals over conferences, this means that authors of those conference papers may have challenges in retaining their position. \item We show in \tion{study_conf_vs_jour} that a recent trend where SE conference papers are receiving significantly larger citations per year than journal papers.
-For academics whose career progress gets reviewed (e.g., during the tenure process; or if ever those academics are applying for new jobs), it is important to know what kinds of venues adversely affect citation counts. \ei

-We further suggest that, this method can also be used for strategic and tactical purposes.
+This is an important point since, as discussed above, there are some troubling patterns within the SE literature: \bi \item There exists different sets of topics that tend to be accepted to SE conferences or journals; researchers exploring some topics contribute more towards certain venues. \item We show in \tion{study_conf_vs_jour} that a recent trend where SE conference papers are receiving significantly larger citations per year than journal papers.
+For academics whose career progress gets reviewed (e.g., during the tenure process; or if ever those academics are applying for new jobs), it is important to know what kinds of venues adversely affect citation counts. \item We also highlighted gender bias issues that need to be explored more in future work. \ei We further suggest that, this method can also be used for strategic and tactical purposes.
 Organizers of SE venues could use them as a long-term planning aid for improving and rationalizing how they service our research community.
 Also, individual researchers could also use these results to make short-term publication plans.
 Note that our analysis is 100\% automatic, thus making it readily repeatable and easily be updated.